The Lord has done marvellous things, let them be made known to the whole world!

 - To continue supporting diocesan priests, deacons and the local church in a particular way, in keeping with our Carmeilte-rooted charism.

-- To continue developing lay associate membership so that those who wish can to share in the treasures of this dynamic and unfolding charism.
+- To continue supporting the lay branch (established in 2021) so that those who wish can to share in the treasures of this dynamic and unfolding charism.

 - To welcome some brothers into the community so that the branch for vowed brothers and priests of COLW can take shape.